JakubBacik/WDS/README.md

 # WDS
+### Description

+This project is primarily developed in C++ and relies on the Qt library for its graphical user interface and certain functionalities.
+Qt is a powerful framework that allows for cross-platform development and provides tools for creating both desktop and mobile applications.

 ## Main info
 The goal of the project was to create a graphical application that visualizes data from sensors simulating a car's front parking sensors.
 The project consists of both hardware and software components.
 The first part consists of an Arduino Uno microcontroller and 4 ultrasonic sensors (HC-SR04).
 The second part, on the other hand, is an application designed to visualize whether there is an obstacle in front of the sensors and, if so, at what distance.